shapeshed/shapeshed.com/content/posts/using_curl_for_web_development.md

-{
-  "title": "Using cURL for web development",
-  "date": "2009-08-11T00:00:00+01:00",
++++
+date = "2009-08-11T00:00:00+01:00"
-  "description": "Pre-installed on most OSX and Linux/Unix systems cURL is a great tool for testing and developing a website.
-Here's a quick overview of what you can do.", "tags": [
+description = "Pre-installed on most OSX and Linux/Unix systems cURL is a great tool for testing and developing a website.
+Here's a quick overview of what you can do." tags = ["Linux"] title = "Using cURL for web development"

-    "Linux"
-  ]
-}
++++
 cURL provides developers with a useful toolkit to help in developing and debugging websites.

 ## POST, GET, PUT, DELETE